Interdepartmental Degree Programs

 For more information about the EDHP program, please visit the following website: http://medicine.tamhsc.edu/edhp.

-Our Medical Science program provides students with formal course work and experimental research leading to a Ph.D. degree.
-The program is organized into seven emphasis areas called Tracks.
-Each Track corresponds to an area of scientific research strength in the College where there are sufficient numbers of faculty to provide a robust training experience.
-Each Track has a specific curriculum that outlines appropriate coursework and activities which will provide the educational foundation for research in that general area.
+Our Medical Sciences program provides students with formal course work and experimental research leading to a PhD degree.
+The Interdisciplinary Graduate Program offers specialization in the following areas: (1) Cancer, Cell, and Developmental Biology (2) Infection, Immunity, and Inflammation (3) Brain, Behavior, Psychiatric, and Neurological Disorders (4) Cardiovascular, Lymphatic and Metabolic Disease (5) Genetics, Genomics and Network Biology (6) Biomedical Engineering and Regenerative Medicine.
 Students are expected to demonstrate professional-level knowledge and research skills in their chosen area.
 The first-year curriculum is meant to provide a broad-based foundation for students through course work in medical sciences and through research rotations leading to the selection of a faculty research advisor.
-Ultimately the student will conduct an independent research project that will constitute a significant contribution to the field in general, should be publishable in a peer-reviewed journal, and forms the basis for the student’s dissertation.
+Ultimately the student will conduct an independent research project that will constitute a significant contribution to the field in general, should be publishable in a peer-reviewed journal, and form the basis for the student’s dissertation.

-The College of Medicine also offers an MD/PhD Combined Degree Program and detailed information on this program can be found at https://medicine.tamhsc.edu/degrees/md-phd.html
+The School of Medicine also offers an MD/PhD Combined Degree Program and detailed information on this program can be found at https://medicine.tamhsc.edu/degrees/md-phd.html